AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/flightmodel/Helisim.md

 ## Damage Modeling

-{% include note.html content="Currently a ROTOR RPM HIGH warning and audio indicate an impending transmission failure."%}

 Helisim features damage modeling.
-This is a means of enforcing proper startup procedures and enhance realism.
+This is a means of enforcing proper startup procedures to enhance realism.
 No longer will you be able to start a single engine and leave it at idle and take off.
 Within 30 seconds of exceeding the limits outlined below the transmission will fail and the aircraft fall out of the sky.

+A ROTOR RPM HIGH warning and audio indicate that the collective is to low during a deceleration, Overspeeding the rotors can damage them.

 **During Start**